inclyc/c2wit/README.md

 ## About

-This is a tool that generate C records to [.wit](https://github.com/bytecodealliance/wit-bindgen).
+This is a tool that generate C declarations to [.wit](https://github.com/bytecodealliance/wit-bindgen).
-For existing C projects, you can use this project to generate struct declaration to corresponding wit record.
+For existing C projects, you can use this project to generate declarations to corresponding wit file.